Over 4000 people have had their primary vaccinations through the Alstonville Clinic.

 Should I get a swab?

-Current guidelines are that people should be swabbed if they have a cold, cough, flu or fever AND they have also been overseas in the last two weeks OR had close contact with someone proven to be infected with COVID19.
-Close contact is described below.
+Current guidelines are that people should be swabbed if they have a cold, cough, flu or fever.

 What if I have contact with someone with a diagnosis of coronavirus?
 What is the difference between close contact and casual contact?